Gusto Review: Is It Right for Your Business?

 With Gusto, you can also add short personal notes to indicate the type of reimbursement or additional earnings processed.
 (Source: Gusto)

 You also have to manually input your hourly staff’s total hours worked—both regular and overtime hours—directly into the system.
-While this is manageable for those who only have a handful of employees, this isn’t advisable for small businesses with more than 10 staff.
+While this is manageable for only a handful of employees, this isn’t advisable for small businesses with more than 10 staff.
 However, there are ways to avoid manual entry of time data into Gusto:

 - Sign up for one of Gusto’s premium plans, which comes with time tracking tools.